sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.90.2 =
+* Fixed: warnings in PHP 8.2 when importing
+* Fixed: error when downgrading to free version with filters defined

 = 2.90.1 =
 * Added: new setting 'filtersOpen' to show filters initially opened